FacetInteractive/mautic-k8s/README.md

 - [x] Upgrade to Mautic 2.16.4
 - [x] Upgrade to PHP 7.3
 - [x] Confirm Redis Connection in PHP 7.3 for Shared Sessions
+- [ ] Copy/backfill dev databases as new dev* environments are provisioned
 - [ ] Branch to support Mautic 3.x / PHP 7.4

 # Local Mautic Dev With Lando